kellywongs/composing/README.md

 | dynamics | *pppp* to *ff* |
 | clefs | treble, in C |
 | tuning | G3 D4 A4 E5 |
+| listen to this! |  *violin solo:* [Vitali: Chaconne in G Minor](https://www.youtube.com/watch?v=i4B1ifcWa9o)[^chaconne] <Br> *concerto:* [Bruch: Violin Concerto No. 1](https://www.youtube.com/watch?v=KDJ6Wbzgy3E&)[^bruchconcerto]

 *Figure ii.c.3: An overview of the violin section.
-Their maximum volume is *ff*, not the *fff* that the larger orchestra is capable of.*
+Their maximum volume is* ff, *not the* fff *that the larger orchestra is capable of.*

+[^chaconne]: [Vitali: Chaconne in G Minor](https://www.youtube.com/watch?v=i4B1ifcWa9o), played by Oistrakh.
+This is the piece I think of whenever I talk about the violin's inexorable schmultzyness--sometimes this will come up on my music and I'll swipe it away because I'm really just not in the mood to deal with it.
+It's undeniably beautiful, though.
+It's also a great contrast to the second link that I have, which is a concerto played by Hilary Hahn: Oistrach's wild vibrato and portamento is so different from Hahn's crystal-clear purity.

+[^bruchconcerto]: [Bruch: Violin Concerto No. 1](https://www.youtube.com/watch?v=KDJ6Wbzgy3E&), played by Hilary Hahn.
+I don't actually listen to that many violin concertos, but this is one of my favorites because of the pyrotechnics of the violin and [this](https://youtu.be/KDJ6Wbzgy3E?t=408) kickass orchestral beat drop.

 ##### i. personality